msamgan/laravel-env-keys-checker/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/actions/workflow/status/msamgan/laravel-env-keys-checker/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/msamgan/laravel-env-keys-checker/actions?query=workflow%3Arun-tests+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/msamgan/laravel-env-keys-checker.svg?style=flat-square)](https://packagist.org/packages/msamgan/laravel-env-keys-checker)

-This package is used to check if all the keys are available across all the .env files.
-This package is useful when you have multiple .env files, and you want to make sure that all the keys are available across all the .env files.
+This package checks if all the keys are available across all the .env files.
+This package is useful when you have multiple .env files and want to ensure all the keys are available across all the .env files.

 With a team of developers, it is possible that some developers might forget to add the keys they used in their .env file to the .env.example file or the other way around.